adriaan-vdb/SafeStream/DevelopmentVerification/Step3.md

 ## 6. Verification Results

 ### All Quality Checks Pass
-- ✅ `black --check .`: All files properly formatted
+- ✅ `black --check .`: All files properly formatted (Black is the only formatter)
-- ✅ `ruff check .`: No linting errors or warnings
+- ✅ `ruff check .`: No linting errors or warnings (Ruff is not used for formatting)
 - ✅ `pytest -q`: 4 tests pass (100% success rate)
-- ✅ Pre-commit hooks: All hooks pass
+- ✅ Pre-commit hooks: All hooks pass (Black for formatting, Ruff for linting)
 - ✅ Docker build: Container builds and runs successfully
 - ✅ Docker Compose: Multi-service orchestration works